 Dr Elena Riva (firstname.lastname@example.org)

-- The main data source for this project will be collected through a series of creative writing workshops.
-Whilst individuals will have their own story to tell, the workshop will also seek to encourage active engagement and interest in ‘listening’ to one another’s experiences and in doing so promote a compassionate stance towards wellbeing amongst the Warwick community.
+- The main data source for this project was collected through a series of creative writing workshops.
+Whilst individuals had their own story to tell, the workshop also sought to encourage active engagement and interest in ‘listening’ to one another’s experiences and in doing so promoted a compassionate stance towards wellbeing amongst the Warwick community.

-- By thematically addressing the areas of concern raised in the narrative accounts, the project will be able to report to the Workforce Wellbeing Strategy Group specific areas that require improvement.
-This qualitative data will benefit strategic discussions as data is intended to provide depth and visibility to experiences that have yet to be captured, and thus have escaped direction and support.
+- By thematically addressing the areas of concern raised in the narrative accounts, the project was able to report to the Workforce Wellbeing Strategy Group specific areas that require improvement.
+This qualitative data benefited strategic discussions as data was intended to provide depth and visibility to experiences that have yet to be captured, and thus have escaped direction and support.

-- December 2021: Write a report on the project for the Workforce Wellbeing Strategy Group.
+- December 2021: Writing a report on the project for the Workforce Wellbeing Strategy Group.